vaibhavsai/message-queue/README.md

-Message Queue
+# A Basic message queue implementation

-We have to design a message queue supporting following requirements.
+## Scope

-Ability to Create Topics
+1. Capability to Create Topics.

-Publisher to a topic should be able to push a message to that topic
+2. A `Publisher` to a topic should be able to push a message to that topic.

-Subscribers should be able to consume messages from their topic
+3. A `Subscriber` of a topic should be able to consume messages from that topic.

-Whenever a message is published to topic, all its subscribers must see that message
+4. Every `Subscriber` of a topic, must be able to see all messages published to that topic.

-Ability to run Subscribers parallely
+5. Capability to have multiple concurrent `Subscribers`

-Ability to replay messages in a topic from a specified offset
+6. Capability to replay messages in a topic from a specified `offset`